 The EwE Log file, created and managed by the core, and stored in the Windows application data folder, contains a track list of important actions taken by EwE in response to user requests and a track record of failures and successes.
 The purpose of the log is to provide postmortem diagnostics when an error has occurred.
 You can use the log as well in your plug-ins.
 Frankly, we think you should.

-If you strategically encapsulate Try / Catch blocks, why not write the result of the exception to the log file:
+If you strategically encapsulate Try / Catch blocks, why not write the result of the exception to the log file, as shown here in the Catch part of the try/catch block: